-Which line am I on?, I wonder at times while creating a document in Microsoft Word 2013.
-This very thought pressed me find a way for adding line numbers to Word 2013 and realize the importance of doing so in the first place.
+Which line am I on?, I wonder at times while creating a document in Microsoft Word.
+This very thought pressed me to find a way for adding line numbers to Word and realize the importance of doing so in the first place.

 Line numbers find their potent use in research papers and other sources where they help you pick important points from the readings.
-Word 2013 has the feature built-in.
-One can use it and place at appropriate site in the article.
+Office Word software has the feature built-in.
+One can use it and place it at an appropriate site in the article.

 Add line numbers in Word

 Besides adding, customizing the line numbering too is possible.
 It’s quick and easy!
 Assuming you have the document (to which you would like to add the line numbers) opened, head to the Page Layout tab of Word’s Ribbon interface and click ‘Line Numbers’.

 From the drop-down menu, select Line Numbering Options.